sk1122/www/src/pages/thoughts/parallel-execution.md

 - Ethereum - **~10-20 TPS**
 - Solana - **~2000-3000 TPS**
 - and many more blockchain en route on launch.

-Ethereum's TPS could potentially increased to ~500 TPS, if EVM is able to use all cores on CPU.

 [A good podcast on this](https://www.youtube.com/watch?v=DhBkrc9dECg)